 Neither the MS nor the MV method is renewal additive: MS because the square root operator is sub-additive; MV because the covariance is double counted.
 So why should renewal additivity matter?
-Consider what happens when either of these non-renewal additive methods are used to renew the portfolio.
-The MV method would result in quoted renewal premiums the sum of whose risk loads would be greater than the "required" total risk load of (λ total portfolio variance).
+Consider what happens when either of these non-renewal -additive methods is used to renew the portfolio.
+The MV method would result in quoted renewal premiums the sum of whose risk loads would be greater than the required total risk load of ( $\lambda \times$ total portfolio variance).
 One would in essence overcharge every account.
 The opposite is true for the MS case, where one would undercharge every account.